Why should I spend my FSA on vision?

 If your employer offers a Flexible Spending Account (FSA) as a part of your benefits package, it’s wise to take advantage.
 And it’s especially wise if you, like the majority of adults in the U.S., require vision correction.

 For those unfamiliar with how an FSA works, here’s a crash course: If you sign up for one, you currently choose an amount up to $2,700 you want deducted from your paycheck, pre-tax, over the course of year.
 The FSA contribution limit for 2020 is $2,750.

 This amount is stored in that account, and you can use it for just about all of your and your family’s health care expenses for the year.
-This includes copays, medicines and even vision care.
+This includes copays, medicines and even vision care such as eye exams.
 You can also set aside up to $5,000 for a dependent FSA.

 FSA funds are easy to use